Al Khor: Education

 There were 21 public schools in Al Khor as recorded in the 2016 education census – 11 were exclusively for girls and 10 were for boys.
 A higher number of students were female, at 2,192 compared to 1,703 male students.

 The first school outside of Doha was opened in the city of Al Khor in 1952.
 Al Khor International School, located in Al Khor Community (also known as Umm Enaig), is one of the largest schools in the municipality, accommodating 4,000 students of families employed by QatarEnergy LNG.

+Al-Khor and Al-Thakhira joined the UNESCO Global Network of Learning Cities in 2025.